freeCodeCamp/freeCodeCamp/guide/english/sass/index.md

 title: Sass
 ---

-Sass is a preprocessor scripting language that compiles CSS.
+Sass (Syntactically awesome style sheets) is a preprocessor scripting language initially designed by Hampton Catlin that compiles CSS.
 It essentially brings the power of a standard programming language to your stylesheets.
 Sass files end with the `.scss` file extension.

 With Sass, you can make your CSS considerably more efficient.
 Some of its key features include:
 - **nesting** which allows you to order child elements inside of their parents on your stylesheet